Zakaria-El-Maachi/ZIM-VCS/README.md

 Selecting a file in the repository and then clicking on the **Remove File** button, untracks the file if it is staged (tracked), that is, the file is removed from the list of tracked files.

+## Rollback

+You can choose a previous version number to rollback to.

 ## Dependencies

 Throughout its development, ZIM-VCS has utilized several key dependencies to enhance functionality and user experience:

 - **QT Libraries**: For creating the graphical user interface and managing user interactions.
 - **OpenSSL**: For ensuring secure data handling and storage.
+- **Minizip**: For compressing history files and folders.
 - **FileSystem Library**: For efficient and reliable file management and operations.

 Ensure you have these dependencies installed and properly configured in your development environment to compile and run ZIM-VCS successfully.